tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/3/Activities/16-Stu_Evaluation_of_Portfolios/README.md

 Then, they want to visualize what the returns of a hypothetical `$10,000` investment would be if invested in such a constructed portfolio over time as well as how such a portfolio compares to `$10,000` investments in other lesser-optimized portfolios.

-Use the Pandas library to help Harold construct an optimized portfolio of stocks and plot and compare the returns of a `$10,000` investment in such a portfolio over time.
+Use the Pandas library to help Harold construct an optimized portfolio of stocks and plot and compare the returns of a `$10,000` investment to other less-optimized portfolios over time.

 ## Instructions